 So let’s amp up a traditional baked potato and make it something special.
 Because we bake these potatoes twice the skin is crispy and salty.
 It tastes buttery (without actual butter).
 The inside is filled with creamy ranch mashed potatoes.
 The whole thing feels like a guilty pleasure but it’s actually not.

 The ingredient list is super short.
 The ranch dressing I prefer is my Easy Ranch Dressing.
 It’s dairy free, Whole 30 compliant, and takes less than 5 minutes to make.
 There’s no junk in it so you can feel good feeding it your family.
-It’s full of herbs (I love them).
-It’s just the right consistency, not too thick.
-Sure, you’re welcome to use a store bought ranch dressing but you’d be missing out on all of the above.
-Nobody wants that, right?
+It’s full of herbs (I love them) but for these twice baked potatoes I like my whipped potato mixture to be really bright so I do scale back the herbs in the dressing just this once.
+That’s totally your call.

 So what are you waiting for?
 Add this yummy twice baked potato to your menu this week.
 Your family will be impressed and your taste buds will thank you!